List of Led Zeppelin songs written or inspired by others: "The Lemon Song"

 In December 1972, Arc Music, owner of the publishing rights to Howlin' Wolf's songs, sued Led Zeppelin for copyright infringement on "The Lemon Song".
 The parties settled out of court.
 Though the amount was not disclosed, Howlin' Wolf received a check for US$45,123 from Arc Music immediately following the suit, and subsequent releases included a co-songwriter credit for him.

 "Moby Dick"

 The intro and outro were "inspired by" the Bobby Parker song Watch Your Step, the rest of the track being a long drum solo.

 "Bring It on Home"

-The intro and outro were deliberate homages to the Sonny Boy Williamson II song, whereas the rest of the track was original. however, Dixon was not given a lyric writing credit for the song.
+The intro and outro were deliberate homages to the Sonny Boy Williamson II song, whereas the rest of the track was original: however, Williamson was not given a lyric writing credit for the song.
 In 1972, Chess Records brought a lawsuit against Led Zeppelin for copyright infringement; the case was settled out-of-court.

 Led Zeppelin III

 "Since I've Been Loving You"

 The initial and closing lyrics, and some other aspects, are nearly identical to the Moby Grape song "Never", written by Bob Mosley.

+Also check out "Death Valley Blues" appearing on Barbed Wire Sandwich, the one and only release by British Blues rock band Black Cat Bones.

+The instrumentation is awful close and was released nearly 8 months prior to Led Zeppelin III.